How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 Cosmo Sourcing // Go Straight To The Source!

 If you want to source from Vietnam, contact the Cosmo Sourcing team; we have been helping clients source from Vietnam since 2014.
 Cosmo Sourcing has the skills and the team to find you the best supplier possible.
-We are also established in China and are among the only companies that can find suppliers in China and Vietnam.
+We are also established in China and are among the few companies that can source suppliers in both China and Vietnam.
 Pick the one you think is best.

-Our Vietnam Sourcing services allow you to access new manufacturers that you would not be able to in China and avoid Tariffs.
-Our services are designed to do everything to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
+Our Vietnam Sourcing services enable you to access new manufacturers that are not available in China, allowing you to avoid Tariffs.
+Our services are designed to take your idea, turn it into a product, and ship it to its final destination.
+Cosmo can handle everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

 If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
-Our services are designed to handle every part of your business in China and Vietnam so you can focus on the rest of growing your own business.
+Our services are designed to handle every aspect of your business in China and Vietnam, allowing you to focus on growing your own business.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.